90+ submissions 342 BLS occupations 9 frontier models 5 regimes

 SKILL.md →

 Score any project submission with a codebase (and optional demo video) against a 5×5 evidence matrix.
 Independent passes prevent polish from masking thin code and vice versa.
 Math computes the scores; the team gets a grounded mentoring report.
+Reads a `calibration_regime` parameter from the probe to dial counter-bias up or down.

 The paper.